ABC Blog

 While any dryer smell is annoying, if your dryer smells like burning, that could be an indication of a problem that needs to be addressed right away.
 Stop using the dryer until you can determine the source of the issue.

 It’s possible that the cause of the burning smell, and the fix for it, are relatively simple.
 If you have recently used a spray cleaner to clean out the inside of the dryer drum, that can cause a burning smell the next time you run the dryer, or even the next several times.
-Spray cleaners should never be used inside a dryer, as they leave a chemical residue that reacts with the dryer’s high temperatures and produces an acrid burning smell that can leave clothes smelling bad.
+Spray cleaners should never be used inside a dryer.
+They leave a chemical residue that reacts with the dryer’s high temperatures and produces a burning smell that can leave clothes smelling bad.
 If you need to clean out the inside of your dryer, it’s best to wipe the surfaces down with a mixture of bleach and cold water.
 Make sure to wear gloves when working with bleach, and prop the dryer door open afterward to let it air dry.

 If the burning smell is due to something else, it could be a serious problem.
-In many cases, dryers that smell like burning indicate that the heating element is reaching too high a temperature, either due to lint buildup somewhere in the system, a kinked vent hose causing improper airflow or a malfunctioning internal part that needs to be repaired or replaced.
+In many cases, dryers that smell like burning indicate that the heating element is reaching too high a temperature.
+This could be either due to lint buildup somewhere in the system, a kinked vent hose causing improper airflow or a malfunctioning internal part that needs to be repaired or replaced.
 Electrical shorts can also cause a burning smell when you run the dryer.

-Since thousands of house fires every year originate with the dryer, it is very important to treat a burning smell as a serious issue and call an appliance specialist to diagnose and resolve the problem.
-If your dryer smells like burning, you can conduct an initial inspection on your own, but it’s best to follow up with a professional to ensure your dryer is safe to use.
+Since thousands of house fires yearly originate with the dryer, it is very important to treat a burning smell as a serious issue and contact an appliance specialist.
+If your dryer smells like burning, you can conduct an initial inspection on your own.
+However. it’s best to follow up with a professional to ensure your dryer is safe to use.

 If your problem is not a burning smell but another odor, there are a few steps you can take to make your dryer smell fresh again—and keep it that way.